 RELATED – Who is the best vacuum out there?
-Find out in our complete best vacuum guide for 2018
+Find out in our complete best vacuum guide.

 The V8 stick vacuum includes all of the same attachments as the V6, but with the V8, these attachments are “Quick Release”, meaning there is a red button on the attachment that releases it from the vacuum.